Star Wars Transformers Toy Reviews: Luke Skywalker (X-Wing)

 The X-Wing fighter has been produced as a toy since the original Star Wars trilogy toys dominated shelves in the 80's.
 As time has gone along, toy representations of this vehicle have grown more and more accurate, and much of that experience went into the design of this vehicle mode.

 Perhaps the only part of this toy that can be dubbed truly "inaccurate" is the main cockpit column, which seems a bit thicker and shorter than it seems like it should be (I do not claim to be a Star Wars expert who can give you exact X-Wing fighter tech specs).
-However, given that this column forms the legs of the robot mode, this is quite understandable, and in an odd charming way, makes this figure more reminscent of the original 1980's Kenner X-Wing.
+However, given that this column forms the legs of the robot mode, this is quite understandable, and in an odd charming way, makes this figure more reminiscent of the original 1980's Kenner X-Wing.
 That aside, the X-Wing has wonderful attention to detail.
 The main column has layers and cut lines indicating panels of armor.
 The wings have similar features and the four engines each have cool line detailing.
-The most sculpted detail-rich section would be the rear center portion where the R2D2 head is (it is not a seperate figure but rather pretty much glued in place).
+The most sculpted detail-rich section would be the rear center portion where the R2D2 head is (it is not a separate figure but rather pretty much glued in place).
 There we see smell wires, tubes and other mechanical devices that were clearly shown in key X-Wing scenes in the original Star Wars movie.

 The deco on the vehicle is done very well.
 X-Wings were portrayed as very rugged fighters.
 As such they often looked worn rather than brand spanking new.
 The paint deco on this figure reflects that nicely.
 On the nose of the main column there is a nice brown spray op that looks like wear on the armor.
 Near the negines, a grey spray op give the impression of metal that has been exposed to a lot of heat.
 Even the brighter yellow and red details painted on the wings and the main column have worn edges and indentations that indicate they are old paint applications worn over the course of many battles.
 This look stays true to the intention of Star Wars creator George Lucas, who always intended the Rebellion vehicles in Star Wars to look worn down.